The birthplace of William Wordsworth

 Wordsworth House and Garden is the birthplace and childhood home of romantic poet William and his sister Dorothy.

-It is presented as it would have been when they lived here with their parents, three brothers and servants in the 1770s.
+Wordsworth House is presented as it would have been when Wordsworth and Dorothy lived here with their parents, three brothers and servants in the 1770s.
 There is real food on the kitchen and dining tables much produced in the garden, and a fire burning in the working kitchen.

 The children’s bedroom is full of toys and dressing up clothes, and in the Wordsworth Room there are books and games to enjoy.
 Down in the cellar, the household’s ghosts are waiting to tell their stories.